wu-lab-uva/RasperGade/README.md

 # RasperGade: Reconstructing Ancestral State under Pulsed Evolution in R by Gaussian Decomposition
-RasperGade is a set of R functions that predict ancestral and hidden states while accounting for pulsed evolution and time-independent variation.
+RasperGade is an  R package that predicts ancestral and hidden states while accounting for pulsed evolution and time-independent variation.
-It has 3 major functions:
-1.fitting the pulsed evolution model given extant trait value and a phylogeny 2.reconstructing ancestral states or predicting hidden states 3.evaluate the quality of predicted ancestral and hidden states
+It has 3 major functions: fitting the pulsed evolution model given extant trait value and a phylogeny, reconstructing ancestral states or predicting hidden states, and evaluating the quality of predicted ancestral and hidden states

 Detailed algorithm and analyses are described in the preprint: ...

 ## System requirements
 RasperGade are built on R 3.6.3.
-It requires the following R packages and their dependencies for fitting the pulsed evolution model and ancestral state reconstruction: ape bbmle pracma doParallel extraDistr
+It depends on the following R packages and their dependencies for fitting the pulsed evolution model and ancestral state reconstruction: ape, bbmle, pracma, doParallel

-The following R packages are required for plotting diagnostic graphs: ggplot2 ggpubr
+The following R packages are suggested for plotting diagnostic graphs: ggplot2, ggpubr

-No non-standard hardware is required to run RasperGade.

 ## Installation
-The required packages can be installed from CRAN by running the following lines in R: install.packages("ape") install.packages("bbmle") install.packages("pracma") install.packages("doParallel") install.packages("extraDistr") install.packages("ggplot2") install.packages("ggpubr")
+The required and suggested packages can be installed from CRAN by running the following lines in R: install.packages("ape") install.packages("bbmle") install.packages("pracma") install.packages("doParallel") install.packages("ggplot2") install.packages("ggpubr")

-To use RasperGade, simply source each file under the directory R/ in the R session and the functions should be ready for use.
+RasperGade can be installed from Github using the devtools package: if (!requireNamespace("devtools", quietly = TRUE))
+    install.packages("devtools")
+install_github(repo = "wu-lab-uva/RasperGade")

 ## Data format
 RasperGade has two basic input data: the phylogeny and the extant trait values.